shahidmahmood13/gmdb/README.md

 ## Background

-In week 2 we explored a variety of Java language features that are necessary in order to produce a robust, maintainable and functional application.
+Last week we took a look at the basics that are necessary to get a Spring Boot based service up and running.

 This week we'll turn our attention to building a up a Microservice Chassis that considers the various cross cutting concerns that are important to ensuring that the applications non-functional requirements are managed as well.